A high-order wideband direct solver for electromagnetic scattering from bodies of revolution: Integral equations on surfaces of revolution

 \subsection{Geometry}

-In this section we establish the coordinate system along a surface of revolution $\Gamma$, as well as derive the form of surface differentials and the Fourier separation of surface integral equations.
-The scalar case has been well-treated in~\cite{young,helsing_2014}, but the vector-valued case has not received a thorough modern discussion.
-See Figure~\ref{fig_geo} through the discussion for a depiction of the setup and relevant coordinate system.
+In this section we establish the coordinate system to be used for a surface of revolution~$\Gamma$, describe the corresponding Fourier analysis, and discuss the form taken by surface differential operators.
+The scalar case has been carefully treated in~\cite{young,helsing_2014}, which we extend here to the vector-valued case.
+A special case of the present analysis, focusing on purely axisymmetric solutions with applications to magnetohydrodynamics (MHD), was recently presented in~\cite{oneil2018taylor}.